syndesisio/syndesis/app/ui/src/app/platform/README.md

 The example above leverages custom selectors to select partial slices of state.
 Please refer to the [online docs](https://github.com/ngrx/platform/blob/master/docs/store/selectors.md) about custom selectors for reference.

 ### Bear in mind these global state triggers
-In `platform.actions.ts` you will find some top application-level actions that you can listen in your own effects shoudl you need to run something when something happens:
+In `platform.actions.ts` you will find some top application-level actions that you can listen in your own effects should you need to run something when something happens:

 - `APP_BOOTSTRAP`: This action is dispatched as soon as `AppComponent` is initialized in the Syndesis project.